Dodgers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 63.6% of the games this season when they were the moneyline favorite (70-40).
+- The Dodgers have won 63.1% of the games this season when they were favored on the moneyline (70-41).

-- The Dodgers have an implied moneyline win probability of 60% in this matchup.
+- Based on this game's moneyline, the Dodgers have an implied win probability of 62.3%.

-- Los Angeles has combined with opponents to hit the over on the total 77 times this season for a 77-51-7 record against the over/under.
+- Los Angeles has combined with opponents to go over the total 78 times this season for a 78-51-7 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!